ivysdsoares/auth_app/README.md

-# Next.js & NextUI Template
+# Authentication Platform Demo

-This project is a template that showcases a secure and performant Next.js application integrated with NextAuth.js and NextUI, demonstrating knowledge in forms, API integration, design, themes, SSR, and authentication.
+This project showcases a secure and performant Next.js application integrated with NextAuth.js and NextUI, demonstrating knowledge in forms, API integration, design, themes, SSR, and authentication.

 ## Technologies Used